wilfredbtan/ImageScrollView/README.md

 ```
 That's all.
 Now try zooming and scrolling to see the result.
 ### About this source
 This open source is base on PhotoScroller demo in Apple site.
-The origin source is written by Objective C. This source rewrite it use Swift, and add the double tap to zooming feature.
+The origin source is written by Objective C. This source rewrite it use Swift, and add some new features:
+- Double tap to zooming feature.
+- Smoother, fix bug when zoom out, then control auto zoom in, it zoom in from center, not from corner.

 ### License
 ImageScrollView is released under the MIT license.
 See LICENSE for details.
 Copyright © Nguyen Cong Huy